-Our land is a taonga – an irreplaceable treasure and a source of life and wellness for our country.
+Our land is a taonga – an irreplaceable treasure and a source of life and wellbeing for our country.
 Our economy depends on it.
 Our history and culture are tied to it.
-However our productive land is at risk.
+However, our productive land is at risk.

 The purpose is to:

 - recognise the full range of values and benefits associated with its use for primary production